mgrube753/bachelor-thesis/40_evaluation/note.md

-the insights which belong to here are going to be obtained from the 20_experiments folder, providing insights, such as tables and figures, based on the csv files from the experiments
+the insights which belong to here are going to be obtained from the 20_experiments folder,
+- such as tables
+- and figures,
+- based on the csv files from the experiments in 60_eval